Disney Plus hits 73.7 million subscribers

 Disney Plus grew to 73.7 million subscribers as of Oct.
 3, Disney said Tuesday, an announcement that came on the first anniversary of the streaming service's launch.

 By comparison, Netflix, the biggest subscription video service in the world, has more than 195 million global subscribers.
-But among the raft of newer services that have launched in the last year -- such as Apple TV Plus, HBO Max and Peacock -- Disney Plus quickly emerged as the clear frontrunner by subscriber size.
+But among the raft of newer services that've launched in the last year -- such as Apple TV Plus, HBO Max and Peacock -- Disney Plus has emerged as the clear front-runner by subscribers.

+The company also noted that Disney Plus' latest subscriber stats include a cache roughly 19 million members who subscribe to Disney Plus Hotstar, the company's streaming service in India and Indonesia.
+Hotstar was a streaming service in those markets that was rebranded earlier this year as a hybrid of Disney Plus and the pre-existing service for sports and entertainment programming.
+New members to Disney Plus Hotstar were the biggest contributor to Disney Plus' susbcriber growth in the latest quarter.

-The growth outstrips Disney's own initial predictions: The company first projected Disney Plus would reach between 60 million and 90 million subscribers about five years after launch.
-By reaching 73.7 million by early October, Disney Plus is already comfortably within that range before even hitting the end of year one.
+Overall, the popularity of Disney Plus outstrips Disney's own initial predictions: The company first projected Disney Plus would reach between 60 million and 90 million subscribers about five years after launch.
+By hitting 73.7 million by early October, Disney Plus is already comfortably within that range before even hitting the end of year one.

+Disney plans to update its the subscriber count for the end of Disney Plus' first year on Dec.
+10, when it will make a presentation to investors and analysts about how it plans to make streaming the company's priority going forward.
+It also indicated the event would update those longer-term subscriber projections that are now outdate, and the company suggested the event would preview new programming destined for Disney Plus and may specify other new movies that Disney releases on Disney Plus with an extra fee, like it did with its live-action remake of Mulan in September.

 With the coronavirus pandemic keeping most movies off cinema screens and audiences out of theaters, Disney has been tweaking Disney Plus' role to make it a bigger and earlier outlet for how it releases its films.
 On the bright side for movie fans starved of their usual blockbusters, the streaming service has been releasing a string of surprise titles, including movies originally intended for the big screen.